tblaase/Net_Practice/README.md

   Since the mask of that network is fixed as well, set it accordingly.

-  Now, if we didn't forget anything, all that should be left, is to fix the routing table of R1.<br>
+  Now, we need  to fix the routing table of R1, and the routing table of the internet.<br>
-  For this you need the network-address of the R23-D1 network.<br>
+  First for the routing table of R1, you need the network-address of the R23-D1 network.<br>
-  You can find this with the same logic, as before by just extending the [table](https://github.com/tblaase/Net_Practice#masks) above.<br>
+  You can find this with the same logic as before by just extending the [table](https://github.com/tblaase/Net_Practice#masks) above.<br>
   With this you will be able to find out that the mask `/18` divides our IP-range into 4 subnets: